Economics education: Economics programs

 and that consumers, similarly, are attempting to ”maximize utility” given their resources;

 the price will correspond to the point where supply and demand are equal, i.e. a "partial equilibrium".

 Macroeconomics focuses on the sum total of economic activity - similarly analyzing various equilibria - covering the performance, structure, behavior, and decision-making of an economy as a whole.

-At the “intermediate” level, microeconomics extends to general equilibrium, to an analytic approach to demand-modeling where curves are derived from utility functions, and to game theory as applied to competition;
+At the “intermediate” level, microeconomics extends to general equilibrium, to an analytic approach to demand-modeling where curves are derived from utility functions, and to game theory as applied to competition, and hence supply;

 intermediate macroeconomics covers various advanced models of the economy, differences between schools here (particularly New-Keynesian, New-classical, and Monetarist), and the related policy analysis.

 At the graduate level, the treatment focuses on microfoundations - where macroeconomic models aggregate microeconomic results - and dynamic stochastic general equilibrium, allowing for heterogeneity, thereby relaxing the idea of a representative agent.

 In many programs, approaches from heterodox economics are introduced at more advanced levels, especially behavioral economics and experimental economics; here, the key ideas of individual rationality and equilibrium are questioned, and the relevant topics are then revisited.

 Econometrics concerns the application of statistical methods to economic data so as to give empirical content to economic relationships.
 The study begins with the single-equation methods, i.e. (multiple) linear regression, and progresses to (multivariate) time series, simultaneous equation methods and generalized linear models;

 at the graduate level, the treatment in parallel emphasizes the underlying statistical theory.

 Students are trained on packages such as STATA, EViews and R.

 Mathematical economics may be studied in its own right, or via incorporating advanced mathematical-techniques into the micro- and macroeconomic courses; commonly applied are optimization methods and dynamic systems modelling (for cases of "dynamic equilibrium" as above).
 At advanced levels, real analysis is used to abstract the economic relationships studied.
 Courses in decision theory, game theory and (agent-based) computational economics may be taught separately.

 Many universities offer the further specialized Bachelors and Masters "in Econometrics / Mathematical Economics / Quantitative Economics".

 Applied economics concerns the application of economic theory and econometrics in specific settings, and to practical issues.

 As above, the various applied-fields are offered as (optional) courses in the economics degree, following core-work.

 "Applied Economics Degrees" - bachelors and masters - do cover the core theory, but, often, with a reduction in the number of theory courses, allowing more choice and flexibility in the degree composition.

 At many schools, specifically focused (and named) degrees are offered in agricultural economics, development economics, and financial economics.

 Some master's level applied economics programs train students in data-driven analytics and business decision-support, combining microeconomic theory and econometrics with the student's selections from data science, operations research and finance.

-Applied economics topics are taught in other programs, as relevant - for example health economics and engineering economics are offered in the MHA and M.Eng. respectively - but with a reduction in the level of theory.
+Applied economics topics are taught in other programs, as relevant - for example health economics and engineering economics are offered in the MPH / MHA and M.Eng. respectively - but with a reduction in the level of theory.